5 Min. Read

 According to a study of more than 100,000 Facebook ads, images account for 75-90% of ad performance.
 Now it’s your turn to stay relevant and launch your own online campaign.

-Perhaps you’re a small or a new enterprise, but that doesn’t mean you’re entirely on your own.
+Perhaps you’re a small or a new business, but that doesn’t mean you’re entirely on your own.
 You don’t need to break the bank, either.
-Design Pickle is the #1 graphic design service in the world, and for a one-time fee of $75, you can try us out for just one request.
+Design Pickle is the leading creative subscription workforce, and you can try us out risk-free — check out our plans or watch a demo to see what we’re all about.

 What are you waiting for?
 You’re just a few steps away from a world of effective Facebook marketing.
 Your time is valuable.
 Let us help.